igorwaw/advent15/day20-25/README.md

 stuff.
 Just for completeness: each house gets 10 presents if it's number is divisible by the elf's number.
 So, total number of presents equals to 10 times sum of all house number's divisors (including trivial divisors).

-# Day 21: RPG Simulator 20XX
+## Day 21: RPG Simulator 20XX

 Easy one for a change: a part of a very simple RPG game.
 I used Python and some basic OOP to encapsulate data.
 The player has to use a weapon, can use an armor and up to 2 rings.
 My design decisions:

-- weapon, armor and rings are all objects of the same class - GameItem
+* weapon, armor and rings are all objects of the same class - GameItem
-- all 4 equipment slots are obligatory to simplify the design, I just added armor and ring of type "none"
+* all 4 equipment slots are obligatory to simplify the design, I just added armor and ring of type "none"

 We need to find the lowest cost of equipment that would win the fight.
 Easy, there's only 1290 combinations so we can just use brute force: generate 1290 players, make them all fight with the boss, create a list of cost for the winning players and find a minimum of that list.
 These are all very fast operations (integer addition, subtraction and comparison) so it all runs in just some miliseconds.

-# Day 22: Wizard Simulator 20XX
+## Day 22: Wizard Simulator 20XX

 That was a nightmare!
 While it seemed so similar to the previous puzzle, the code was vastly different.
 And it wasn't that hard to come up with an initial design - I quickly decided I need to check all possible games - but debugging took days!
 I added a lot of additional code to record and visualize (in text mode, with curses) possible games.
-Most of the time I ended up with several winning solutions, including the right one, but also with a slightly lower cost.
-Other times it was the other way around, I missed the right one and only got some more expensive.
+Most of the time I ended up with several winning solutions, including the right one, but also one with a slightly lower cost.
+Other times it was the other way around, I missed the right one and only got some more expensive ones.

 I used dataclasses heavily.
 I feel that OOP is the right choice for that kind of problems and dataclass decorator allows to skip a lot of boilerplate code.
 That's defnitely my favourite addition to modern Python.

-# Day 23: Opening the Turing Lock
+## Day 23: Opening the Turing Lock

 That was fun, except for one trick in the instruction.
 We're emulating a simple computer (yay!), there's an instruction jie - "jump if even", and next one is jio, which I automatically read as "jump if odd", although